Khatanbaatar Magsarjav

-Youth
+Early life

-Magsarjav was born in the Itgemjit banner of Sain Noyon aimag, in what is today the Hutag district of Bulgan aimag.
+Magsarjav was born in the Itgemjit banner of Sain Noyon Khan aimag, in what is today the Hutag district of Bulgan aimag.
 His father Sandagdorj was part of the banner's nobility.
 When Magsarjav was 11, his banner duke began teaching him to read and write, and at the age of 16 the banner duke arranged for him to marry a local girl named Tsevegmid, and gifted the young couple some property.
 Until he was 25, Magsarjav worked for the banner prince, tending his herds or leading camel caravans.
 Upon his father's death, Magsarjav inherited his noble title.
 According to Choibalsan's biography of Magsarjav, he then turned to farming, while also occasionally working for the banner office.
 By 30, his wife and Magsarjav had had ten children, of whom only five survived.

 Bogd Khanate of Mongolia

 In 1911, Magsarjav was assigned to Khovd as Mongol military aide to the Manchu amban stationed there.
 After Mongolia's declaration of independence, Magsarjav transmitted the new government's demand for the ambans' removal.
 After the amban's refusal, Magsarjav returned to Niislel Khüree to report on the situation.
 In May 1912, he and Damdinsüren were appointed commander of the army and was dispatched to liberate Khovd.
 On the night of 20 August 1912, Khovd has been taken by the Mongolian army about 2500 in number.
 Dambijantsan (Ja Lama), Magsarjav, the Bargut commander Damdinsüren and Khaisan have led the operation.
-Before that, relief Chinese force sent in from Shar süm/ Xinjiang had been annihilated.
+Before that, relief Chinese force sent in from Shar süm/Xinjiang had been annihilated.
 For their success at Khovd, Damdinsüren received the title Manlaibaatar (forefront hero), while Magsarjav received the title Khatanbaatar.